portalinux-project/portalinux/README.md

 # PortaLinux

+** NOTICE: This is a Beta Release***

 A Linux distribution that tries to be as lightweight and small as possible while also being as secure and compatible with as many components as it can.

 # Minimum Requirements

-- CPU: Intel 80486
+- CPU: Intel 80486, ARMv5, RISC-V
 - RAM: 48* MiB
 - HDD: 8** MiB

-**These metrics may vary depending on the kernel config used**
+**These metrics can vary drastically depending on the kernel config used and targeted architecture**

 # Build Requirements